 Running existing workflows¶

 Let’s now run our first workflow in production.
-In this section, we’ll cover the case where a workflow has already been assembled and you want to execute it upon real datasets.
+In this section, we’ll cover the case where a workflow has already been assembled and we want to execute it with real datasets.

 As an example, we will use a simple pre-built workflow called “NLP Demo 1” (for Neuro-Linguistic Programming).

 Here is a step-by-step description of this workflow:

 Trigger an execution by passing as input a Tweet (text) in a user form